James Calder

 Resilience5 min read

-Your satellite link can't support cloud-based AI on a vessel.
-Here's why — and what actually works when you're 200 miles from shore.
+Your satellite link cannot support cloud-based AI on a vessel.
+Here is why, and what actually works 200 miles from shore.

 James Calder·March 4, 2026